 3. Provide examples to end users

-While you can tell your customers that they need to be careful when surfing the web or opening an email, you can’t guarantee that they’ll always respond appropriately.
-The most effective way to educate your customers on ransomware is to show them examples of what it looks like so they’ll know the warning signs and be able to identify a suspicious message or webpage.
+While you can tell your customers that they need to be careful when surfing the web or opening an email, you can’t guarantee they’ll always respond appropriately.
+The most effective way to educate your customers on ransomware is to show them examples of what it looks like so they’ll know the warning signs and be able to identify a suspicious message or link.

-Once ransomware has infected a computer, a message is displayed on the computer’s screen letting the user know that their machine has been compromised.
+Once ransomware has infected a computer, a message is displayed on the computer’s screen letting the user know their machine has been compromised.
 Examples of these messages can be found here.
 It’s helpful to share this type of information with your customers so that, even if it’s too late, they’ll know to alert you and ask for help.